-The cemeteries tombs and buildings are built in an imposing Victorian Gothic style and during the mid to late 1800s it was a highly sought after burial ground.
-However, by the end of WWII the cemetery was overgrown, unattended and in serious disrepair all of which added to its already creepy feel.
-In the 1970s the infamous cemetery became the location for another English Gothic tradition, the Hammer horror films.
-With these films a new found public interest in the cemetery was created and stories of grave robbing, desecration and vampires in the cemetery began appearing in the news.
+The cemetery’s tombs and buildings are constructed in an imposing Victorian Gothic style and during the mid- to late 1800s it was a highly sought-after burial ground.
+However, by the end of WWII the cemetery was overgrown, unattended, and in serious disrepair, all of which added to its creepy feel.
+In the 1970s the infamous cemetery became the location for another English Gothic tradition, the horror films of movie studio Hammer.
+These films regenerated public interest in the cemetery, and stories of grave robbing, desecration, and vampires in Highgate began appearing in the news.

 The debate between Farrant and Manchester continues to this day, while the cemetery remains a popular location for occult, paranormal and vampiric enthusiasts.